thingsboard/thingsboard.github.io/docs/user-guide/install/edge/docker.md

 **ThingsBoard Edge** is able to use different messaging systems/brokers for storing the messages and communication between ThingsBoard services.
 How to choose the right queue implementation?

 * **In Memory** queue implementation is built-in and default.
-It is useful for development(PoC) environments and is not suitable for production deployments or any sort of cluster deployments.
+It is useful for development (PoC) environments and is not suitable for production deployments or any sort of cluster deployments.

 * **Kafka** is recommended for production deployments.
-This queue is used on the most of ThingsBoard production environments now.
+This queue is used on most of the ThingsBoard production environments now.

 * **Hybrid** implementation combines PostgreSQL and Cassandra databases with Kafka queue service.
 It is recommended if you plan to manage 1M+ devices in production or handle high data ingestion rate (more than 5000 msg/sec).